marq24/emacberry.com/_docs/1200-views.md

 # The ActionBar

-The Toolbar will be only visible when you are in the view-mode of the application - as soon as you start recording the actionbar will be hidden, and you can access the  <i class="fa-solid fa-ellipsis-vertical"></i>  main menu via the corresponding overlay button.
+The ActionBar will be only visible when you are in the view-mode of the application - as soon as you start recording the _ActionBar_ will be hidden, and you can access the  <i class="fa-solid fa-ellipsis-vertical"></i>  main menu via the corresponding overlay button.

 If enough space on your display the ActionBar will show (beside the